encosianima/Glossary/Principi.md

-### Some quick notes
+### Notes

-* Deconstructing for a constructive purposes, focus on research for a coherent critique of reality.
+* Deconstructing for constructive purposes, focus on research for a coherent critique of reality.

-* Humans beens inhabit language, an healthy communication is mandatory.
+* Humans beings inhabit language, and healthy communication is mandatory.

-* Partecipation is respect others not imposing but building narratives together.
+* Participation is respecting others not imposing but building narratives together.

 * Keep the direction outwards and not towards ourselves.